Hades II vs Mewgenics

 Pick Mewgenics if

-- You prefer turn-based tactical gameplay over real-time action.
+- You prefer turn-based strategy over real-time action.

-- You are a fan of The Binding of Isaac's humor and aesthetic.
+- You are a fan of Isaac's humor and aesthetics.

 Bottom line